17 Employee Theft Statistics You Don't Want to Miss in 2023

 (CompareCamp)

-According to internal theft statistics, even using the printer for personal reasons counts as employee theft.
+Even using the printer for personal reasons counts as employee theft.

 Employee Theft Prevention